spleafy/spleafy/README.md

 ## Who is spleafy?

-Hello, my name is Martin Petrov, a.k.a spleafy
+Hello, my name is Martin Petrov, a.k.a spleafy.
+I have been a full stack developer, for three years, working mainly with React, Angular, NodeJS with Express and Fastify, MongoDB, MySQL and many more.

 ## Skills